Advertiser disclosure

 4. Save money where you can

 Cutting back on costs can make your money go a lot farther, but you’ll want to do so strategically.
-For example, while eating ramen noodles every day may save money, but it can also leave you malnourished and hungry.
+For example, while eating ramen noodles every day may save money, it can also leave you malnourished and hungry.
 Therefore, you’ll want to find ways to spend less without giving up your health or happiness.

 Find an affordable living situation